 A panel is a list of candidates who have been successful at interview, ranked in order of merit.
 The highest-scoring candidate is placed first on the panel, and subsequent vacancies are offered in order of merit.
 If the first candidate declines the conditional job offer, it is offered to the second candidate, and so on.
 Panels remain active for at least one year and can be extended.

-Include or delete the below section depending on the use of Speciality Areas or Care Groups in your campaign:

-Speciality Areas/Care Groups

-Choose the specialty area/care group you want to work in from the following options:

-Xxx

-Xxxxx etc.

-Please insert rules from previous recruitment campaign, as agreed with hiring manager etc.

-You cannot select a speciality area / care group after the application form submission deadline.
-Only eligible applicants who specify at least one speciality area / care group will be invited to interview.

-The panel is formed based on merit, and then categorised by speciality area / care group.

 Marking System

 Candidates are given marks for skill / competency areas during the interview.
 These skill / competency areas are clearly outlined in the Job Specification.